Geometric constellation shaping for wireless optical intensity channels: An information-theoretic approach: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{ue} to its simplicity and low-cost in comparison with coherent systems, optical wireless communication (OWC) based on intensity modulation and direct detection (IM/DD) has been an active research area in recent years \cite{OWC}.
-For example, the visible light communication (VLC) \cite{VLC} is a promising technology for future indoor wireless networks.
+For example, the Li-Fi \cite{LiFi} is a promising technology for future indoor wireless networks.
 In IM/DD systems, the information-bearing signal is the optical intensity (i.e., optical power per unit area).
-The optical intensity channel is a widely-accepted model for indoor wireless IM/DD systems; see, e.g., studies on channel capacity \cite{HK04,LMW09,FH10} and transceiver design \cite{KAKK12, ZZ18}.
+The optical intensity channel is a widely-accepted model for indoor wireless IM/DD systems; see, e.g., studies on channel capacity [\ref{HK04}-\ref{FH10}] and transceiver design \cite{KAKK12,Shiu-Kahn}.

-The focus of this letter is bandwidth-efficient transmission over wireless optical intensity channels, which require a one-dimensional multi-level (non-binary) constellation as the input alphabet.
-This scenario is important since the transmission rate of IM/DD OWC systems (e.g., VLC) is typically limited by the modulation bandwidth of light sources such as light-emitting diode (LED) \cite{OWC,VLC}.
-Since a conventional zero-mean constellation can be simply converted to a nonnegative one by adding a direct current (DC) bias, it is straightforward to adapt a standard pulse-amplitude modulation (PAM) constellation, which consists of $2^b$ equiprobable uniformly spaced levels ($b\in\mathbb N$), for optical intensity channels.
+The focus of this letter is bandwidth-efficient transmission over wireless optical intensity channels, which require a one-dimensional multi-level constellation rather than a binary one (i.e., the on-off keying).
+The bandwidth-efficient scenario is important because the transmission rate of IM/DD OWC systems is typically limited by the modulation bandwidth of light sources such as the light-emitting diode (LED) \cite{OWC}.
+Since a zero-mean constellation used in conventional radio-frequency (RF) systems can be simply converted to a nonnegative one by adding a direct current (DC) bias, it is straightforward to adapt a standard pulse-amplitude modulation (PAM) constellation, which consists of $2^b$ equiprobable uniformly spaced levels ($b\in\mathbb N$), for optical intensity channels.
 This also enables standard binary coded modulation techniques including capacity-achieving codes and simple bit-to-symbol mapping (labeling).
-Typically, there is an average intensity constraint that limits the added bias.